MattFranklin-Rapid/projectssite/readme.md

 ## Page CSS
 Specific pages need their on custom styling for some specific components.
 Re-usuable elements should go in `main.css`, otherwise make a `{layout}.css` file

+## GDPR Google Analytics
+We have Google Analytics set up for the site currently.
+This is managed via the Google Analytics portal.
+We also have GDPF compliant cookie banner installed, as we are tracking individual details due to the analytics.

+Both of these will need to be updated before porting the site to a production URL

+### SEO
+There is some awesome stuff Google provide for SEO 'juice' Check out the google components and the global header component for the general site SEO details

+Individual pages can also have their on SEO descriptions, these will show up as the description field on Google search results for that page.